 4.2/5 stars based on 102 Amazon reviews

-Hawaii Roasters is an award-winning 100% Kona coffee.
-It is all natural, hand-picked, sun-dried and farm-roasted by master roasters before it is ground and placed in a bag that is vacuum-sealed to preserve its freshness.
+Hawaii Roasters is an award-winning 100% pure Kona coffee.
+It is all-natural, hand-picked, sun-dried, and farm-roasted by master roasters before it is ground and placed in a bag that is vacuum-sealed to preserve its freshness.
 This medium-roast is a mild, delicate coffee, similar to a full city roast variety.
 This is a ground medium roast that is a mild, delicate coffee.

 The Final Brew on the Top Kona Coffee Blend